sylvrs/zig-raknet/README.md

     const raknet_module = b.dependency("raknet", .{ .target = target, .optimize = optimize }).module("raknet");
     // ...
     // your executable should be defined already
-    // i'll be using the name "executable" for the sake of this example executable.addModule("raknet", module);
+    // i'll be using the name "exe" for the sake of this example exe.root_module.addImport("raknet", module);
-    executable.addModule("network", network_module);
+    exe.root_module.addImport("network", network_module);
 }
 ```